 - The right not to have your coverage canceled after 60 days unless you fail to pay your premiums, file a fraudulent claim, or lose your driving privileges;

 - The right to receive at least 10 days’ advance notice of cancellation;

 - The right to choose the repair shop that works on your vehicle, and the right to choose the replacement parts that are installed;

 - The right to reject any settlement offer you receive when you file a claim, and the right to go to mediation, arbitration, or court to seek full coverage; and,

 - The right to be treated equally and not face discrimination on the basis of your race, color, religion, or national origin.

 Do You Have an Insurance Claim After an Auto Accident in Texas?

-If you have been involved in an accident and need help understanding your right to coverage under your or the other driver’s insurance policy, we encourage you to contact us for a free consultation.
+If you have been involved in an accident and need help understanding your right to coverage under your or the other driver’s insurance policy, our injury lawyer encourages you to contact us for a free consultation.
 To speak with our experienced Plano, TX auto accident lawyers in confidence, please call 972-380-4444 or request an appointment online today.